mve1983/catch-share-capstone-project/README.md

 > - Express.js for the backend, further mongoose to handle the db
 > - MongoDB as db
 > - Google API for map, places, geocode, geolocate
-> - any free weather API, not decided yet
+> - tomorrow.io Weather API

 <br>